emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 It is also possible to use the latest and greatest versions of the tools on the GitHub repositories!
 This allows you to obtain new features and latest fixes immediately as they are pushed to GitHub, without having to wait for release to be tagged. **No GitHub account or fork of Emscripten is required.**

-To switch to using the latest upstream git development branch (``incoming``), run the following:
+To switch to using the latest upstream git development branch (``main``), run the following:

 ::

   # Install git.
 Skip if the system already has it.
   ./emsdk install git-1.8.3

-  # Clone+pull the latest emscripten-core/emscripten/incoming.
+  # Clone+pull the latest emscripten-core/emscripten/main.
-  ./emsdk install sdk-incoming-64bit
+  ./emsdk install sdk-upstream-main-64bit

-  # Set the "incoming SDK" as the active version.
+  # Set the "upstream-main SDK" as the active version.
-  ./emsdk activate sdk-incoming-64bit
+  ./emsdk activate sdk-upstream-main-64bit

-If you want to use the upstream stable branch ``master``, then replace ``-incoming-`` with ``-master-`` in the commands above.

 .. _emsdk-howto-use-own-fork: